Demolition widens search at condo site, but storms threaten

 The latest forecasts showed the storm moving westward, mostly sparing South Florida, but the area near the collapsed building experienced thunderstorms, and the National Weather Service issued a severe thunderstorm warning for Miami Beach, which is just south of Surfside.

-“Now that we don’t have an issue with the building, the only time that we’re stopping is lightning,” he said.
+Lightning caused temporary stops to the search, frustrating rescue crews, Levine Cava said.
+“Truly they live to save lives, and they’ve pushed ahead no matter what is thrown in their way.”

-Workers immediately began clearing some of the new debris after the demolition, and the search resumed around midnight, officials said.
+After the demolition, workers immediately began clearing some of the new debris, and the search resumed around midnight, officials said.
 It had been called off Saturday to allow specialists to drill holes for explosives needed for the demolition.

 “As a result of the contractor who brought it down, he did it in such a way that literally we actually were back on the original pile in less than 20 minutes,” Jadallah told family members of those missing earlier Monday, drawing applause in a rare upbeat moment for the twice-daily meetings.